devtron-labs/devtron/docs/user-guide/global-configurations/okta.md

 1. Go to the Global Configurations → SSO Login Services → OIDC.
 2. In the **URL** field, enter the Devtron application URL (a valid https link) where it is hosted.
-3. In `config`, provide the `clientID` and `clientSecret` of the app integration you created on Okta.
+3. Under `Configuration` tab, locate the config object, and provide the `clientID` and `clientSecret` of the app integration you created on Okta.
 4. Add a key `insecureSkipEmailVerified: true`.
 5. Provide `issuer` value as `https://${yourOktaDomain}/oauth2/default`.
 Replace `${yourOktaDomain}` with your domain on Okta as shown in the video.
 6. For providing `redirectURI` or `callbackURI` registered with the SSO provider, you can either select `Configuration` or `Sample Script`.
 Note that the redirect URI is already given in the helper text (as seen in the previous section).
 7. Click **Save** to create and activate Okta SSO login.

 Now your users will be able to log in to Devtron using the Okta authentication method.
+Note that existing signed-in users will be logged out and they have to log in again using their OIDC account.

 ## Sample Configuration